SocketDotTech/socket-docs/docs/forwarder-addresses.md

 title: Forwarder Addresses
 ---

-## What ddes the Forwarder Address do?
+## What does the Forwarder Address do?

 The forwarder address is essentially a **proxy contract** that:
 1. **Receives cross-chain messages** through the SOCKET protocol.
 2. **Forwards the calls to the correct chain and address.**